 Chemistry is a central science.
-Without it, many modern disciplines such as materials science, molecular biology and environmental science would not be possible.
-Modern chemistry and chemical technology are vital and very major contributors to modern lifestyle in areas as diverse as food production, health, medicines and communications.
+Without it, many modern disciplines, such as materials science, molecular biology and environmental science, would not be possible.
+Modern chemistry and chemical technology are vital and are major contributors to modern lifestyle in areas as diverse as food production, health, medicines and communications.
 Chemists are molecular engineers involved in developing novel target compounds for applications as diverse as pharmaceuticals and drugs, photo- and electro-responsive materials, and polymers and catalysts.

 What will you study?

-Junior Sophister (third year) courses will cover the three main disciplines:
+Junior Sophister (third year) modules will cover the three main disciplines:

-In addition there are courses on environmental chemistry, computer programming, maths and physics, and you have the option of taking complementary courses from other disciplines.
+In addition there are modules on environmental chemistry, computer programming, maths and physics, and you have the option of taking complementary modules from other disciplines.